okamotomiak/LEGIT-EVENTS/README.md

 8. **Learn Advanced Tools**
    Run **Dashboard & Utilities → Create/Reset AI & Automation Tools Sheet** for a quick overview of optional automation features like cue sheets and form generators.

+9. **Enable Automatic Dropdown Updates**
+   In the Apps Script editor run `createDropdownUpdateTrigger()` once.
+This sets up a daily trigger that refreshes dropdown lists across all sheets.

 ## Repository Structure

 - `Core.js` – Creates the custom menu and houses common utilities.